Ashfield - South

 Population growth drivers in Ashfield - South are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Ashfield - South's population was around 12,978 as of November 2025.
-This figure reflects an increase of 732 people from the 2021 Census count of 12,246.
-The growth is inferred from ABS data showing an estimated resident population of 12,873 in June 2024 and additional validated new addresses since the Census date.
+Ashfield - South's population was approximately 12,978 as of November 2025.
+This figure represents an increase of 732 people, a 6.0% rise from the 2021 Census which recorded a population of 12,246.
+The change is inferred from ABS's estimated resident population of 12,873 in June 2024 and an additional 156 validated new addresses since the Census date.
 This results in a population density ratio of 6,150 persons per square kilometer, placing Ashfield - South in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, ending in November 2025, Ashfield - South has shown resilient growth patterns with a compound annual growth rate of 0.9%, outperforming its SA4 region.
-Overseas migration was the primary driver of population gains during this period.
+Over the past decade, from 2015 to 2025, Ashfield - South has shown resilient growth patterns with a compound annual growth rate of 0.9%, outperforming its SA4 region.
+Overseas migration was the primary driver of population growth in recent periods.

-AreaSearch's projections for Ashfield - South are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
-For areas not covered by this data, NSW State Government SA2 level projections released in 2022 with a 2021 base year are utilized.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Ashfield - South is projected to have an above median population growth and an expansion of 2,202 persons, reflecting a total increase of 16.2% over the 17-year period from November 2025 to December 2041.
+Future population trends project an above median growth for the area, with an expected expansion of 2,202 persons by 2041 based on latest annual ERP population numbers, reflecting a total increase of 16.2% over the 17-year period.

 Frequently Asked Questions - Population